prodzpod/ZeroDayToolKit/README.md

 - Tracking Logs are smarter. (does not count connect/disconnect logs UNLESS `<EnableStrictLog>` is enabled for that device.)

 ## Changelog
+- 1.0.3: remap port works with 0dtk exes, stuxnet radio gets read when 0dtk is installed globally
 - 1.0.2: fixed incompatibility with XMOD
 - 1.0.1: added `sleep` command, removed `expr` from piping munch, `expr` + `&&` works as intended now
 - 1.0.0: